 Although seen as a lower likelihood it is still critical for armoured vehicles to be protected against the impacts of nuclear, chemical and biological weapon systems.

-Electronic attack may be increasingly important and future vehicles begin to rely more and more on electronic systems for sensors, weapons and even propulsion.
+Electronic attacks may be increasingly important and future vehicles begin to rely more and more on electronic systems for sensors, weapons and even propulsion.

 Steel, aluminium and advanced ceramic composite armours continue to develop, greater protection and decreased weight being the goal.
 Fabric armours are also an interesting recent innovation and highly advanced materials like graphene show great potential.